IvanoLauriola/MKLpy/README.md

 * metrics, such as kernel_alignment, radius of Minimum Enclosing Ball, margin between classes, spectral ratio...;
 * kernel functions, including boolean kernels (disjunctive, conjunctive, DNF, CNF) and string kernels (spectrum, fixed length and all subsequences).

-The 'examples' folder contains useful snippets of code.
+The documentation of MKLpy is available on [readthedocs.io](https://mklpy.readthedocs.io/en/latest/)!